Pakistan: Ex-Prime Minister Imran Khan convicted of graft – DW – 01/17/2025

 The former cricket player has previously been convicted on three separate charges of corruption, revealing official secrets and violating marriage laws to 10, 14 and seven years respectively.
 Pakistani law requires him to serve the sentences concurrently.

-The couple are accused of accepting land as a gift from real estate businessman Malik Riaz in exchange for laundered money, when Khan serving as the premier of Pakistan.
+Khan and his wife are accused of accepting land as a gift from real estate businessman Malik Riaz in exchange for laundered money, when Khan was serving as the prime minister of Pakistan.

-Riaz then used the money to pay fines of £190 million ($240 million or €233 million), which were imposed on him in another case.

-The money was returned by Britain to Pakistan in 2022 to deposit in the national treasury.

 Khan, 72, was ousted in a no-confidence vote in April 2022.